-Keep the kids occupied while school’s closed November 8-9 for the NJEA teachers convention.
+Keep the kids occupied at these teachers convention camps while school’s closed November 7 and 8 for the NJEA Teachers Convention.

 47 Readington Rd., Branchburg

 $65/full day, $40/half day, early drop off and late pick up available

 9 am-4 pm, 9 am-noon or 1-4 pm

 Drop off your ages 5-13 kiddos for fun-filled activities like laser tag, arcade games, PlayMaze, batting cages and more.
 A futsal clinic for ages 7-14 is also being offered ($55/day or $100/both days; 9 am-4 pm).

 9 am-3 pm, early drop off and late pick up available

 Need a teachers convention camp for your mini Mia Hamm?
 Ages 6 and up can sharpen their soccer skills and gain confidence with the ball while school’s out.

 67 Old Kings Hwy., Maple Shade